stac-utils/stac-rs/stac-cli/README.md

 ## Features

-By default, the CLI builds w/ [GDAL](https://gdal.org) support, which requires that GDAL is installed on your system.
+By default, the CLI builds w/ [GDAL](https://gdal.org) support, and will error if GDAL is not installed on your system.
 If you don't want to use GDAL, you can disable the default features:

 ```shell